 Thatch is any vegetation that is used for roofing structures.
 A thatch work expert typically uses reed and straw for roofing, as they are among the most common materials used in European and American-style buildings of the past.

 Thatch had become a trusted roofing material since before the Middle Ages, thanks to its insulation and waterproofing properties.
 Thatching material is also available as plains grasses and waterproof leaves - the prevailing material in South America and the South Pacific.

-European thatch dates back to before the Middle Ages, when the first small, permanent villages were established.
-The creation of villages brought with it the need for readily available, inexpensive, and durable building material.
-One of these materials was thatch.
-Early settlers to the New World used thatch as far back as 1565, but Native Americans had already been using thatch for generations.
+Early settlers to the New World used the thatch roofing system as far back as 1565, but Native Americans had already been using it for generations.
 When settlers arrived in Jamestown in 1607, they found Powhatan Indians living in houses with thatched roofs.
-The colonists used the same thatch on their own buildings.
+The colonists used the same thatch on their buildings.

 Renowned for its strength, durability, and longevity, thatch has been a trusted material used worldwide for centuries.
 McGhee & Co.
 Roof Thatchers, LLC uses the traditional construction methods of Old-World thatch in residential and commercial projects throughout the US and beyond.

 Thatch Roofing Today

 Water reed thatching is one of the most popular styles for this roofing material in North America.
 It is highly revered for its aesthetic appeal and strength.
 The materials are gathered, bundled, and secured to a framework on top of a building.

 Besides its many benefits, thatch roofing can be specially treated with a fire retardant.
 With the increasing demand for environmentally responsible construction practices, popularity has been resurgent for thatch roofing systems.